Table of Contents

 Student Travel without ITRAAC Approval

-Students who do not receive ITRAAC approval to travel or remain abroad after the University has withdrawn support do so without University supports.
-If a student is traveling without University support during a required term, the student must take a leave of absence from the University where possible.
+Students who choose to travel without ITRAAC approval (when required) or those who choose to remain abroad after the University has withdrawn approval for that location are traveling outside the control, support, and responsibility of the University.
+If a student is traveling without University support during a required term, the student must take a leave of absence from the University.
 If a leave of absence is not an option, students who travel in violation of this policy risk losing their student status.

 Details in Administrative Policies: Leave of Absence and Reinstatement from a Leave: Graduate Students and Leave of Absence and Readmission for Undergraduates.